Cookies and browser parameters

-How can you manage and remove cookies from your device?
+How can cookies be managed or removed from your device?

-You can delete all cookies that are already on your device by clearing the browsing history of your browser.
+You can delete all cookies on your device by clearing the browsing history of your browser.
 This will remove all cookies from all websites (also from others than the Swiss TPH website) you have visited.

 Be aware though that you may also lose some saved information (e.g. saved login details for any other websites, site preferences etc.).

 Managing site-specific cookies

-For more detailed control over site-specific cookies, check the privacy and cookie settings in your preferred browser.
+For more detailed control and administration over site-specific cookies, check the data privacy and cookie settings in your preferred browser.

 How to disable third-party cookies?

-Third-party cookies are blocked when a user does one or more of the following:
+Third-party cookies are automatically blocked when a user does one or more of the following actions:

-- Browses the web in private or incognito mode.
+- Browsing the web in private or incognito mode

-- Uses Safari as their web browser on Apple mobile devices, as it blocks third-party cookies by default.
+- Using Safari as preferred web browser on Apple mobile devices, as it blocks third-party cookies by default

-- Changes the cookie and tracking settings in their browsers (detailed below).
+- Changing the cookie and tracking settings in web browsers (detailed below)

-Most browsers allow users to disable third-party cookies from the settings menu.
-Doing so will make the ads much less personalized but should not otherwise compromise the browsing experience.
+Most browsers allow users to disable third-party cookies in the settings menu.
+Thereby, website content becomes less personalized and the optimization of their display may be impaired, but the browsing experience will not be affected.

 How to see which cookies are created when you visit our websites?

-Your internet browser can pass various parameters to web servers.
+Your web browser can pass various parameters to web servers.
 These include your location, operating system and processor type of your device, browser type and version, browser plug-ins, screen size, window size, colour depth and cookies.
-This data is primarily used to optimize the presentation of websites but can also be used in its entirety for identification and behavioral analysis.
+This data is primarily used to optimize the presentation of websites but can also be used in its entirety for identification and behavioural analysis.

-The Swiss TPH website uses some of this information, but we always endeavor to collect and pass on as little data as possible depending on the functions required.
+Swiss TPH websites use part of this information, but we always endeavour to collect, analyse and pass on as little data as possible depending on the functions required.

-Below you will find a list of external providers who may collect browser data when you visit swisstph.ch:
+Below you find a list of external providers who may collect browser data when visiting swisstph.ch:

-We use Crazyegg, a website optimization tool provided by Crazy Egg, Inc. to obtain statistics about user behavior on our website so that we can optimize the website for use.
+We use Crazy Egg (a website optimization tool provided by Crazy Egg, Inc.) to obtain statistics about user behaviour on our website in order to optimize the website for use.
 We store information about where you clicked and how long you stayed on our website.
-For this purpose, part of the IP address (front three bytes), click coordinates and other parameters provided by your internet browser are transmitted to Crazyegg.
+For this purpose, part of the IP address (front three bytes), click coordinates and other parameters provided by your web browser are transmitted to Crazy Egg.

 This website uses Google Analytics, a web analytics service provided by Google Inc.

-Google Analytics collects, processes and analyses data on the behaviour of visitors to websites.
-Among other things, data is collected on which website a visitor was referred to a website, which subpages were accessed or how often and for how long a page was visited.
+Google Analytics collects, processes and analyses data on the behaviour of visitors on websites.
+Among other things, data is collected from which website a visitor was referred to a website, which subpages were accessed or how often and for how long a page was visited.
 Web analysis is mainly used to optimize our website and for cost-benefit analysis.
-For this purpose, part of the IP address (front three bytes) and the parameters provided by your internet browser are transmitted to Google.
+For this purpose, part of the IP address (front three bytes) and the parameters provided by your web browser are transmitted to Google.

 We use the video-technology from Vimeo, Inc., and YouTube from Google Inc. to provide embedded videos on our website.

-By using the technologies of these providers, we can ensure that video content works on different platforms and internet browsers.
+By using the technologies of these providers, we can ensure that video content works on different platforms and web browsers.

-When you access or view the video content, the parameters provided by your internet browser are transmitted to the respective provider.
+When you access or view the video content, the parameters provided by your web browser are transmitted to the respective provider.